Blog

 It may also be difficult to place the known object of measurement in the same exact position of where a subject stood.
 Any inaccuracy in the placement of this object, will cause errors in the measurements.
 More on this later.

 Let’s fire up Amped FIVE and start measuring right away!
-In order to measure the height of a subject using Single View Metrology, we will use the filter Measure 3d, which can be found in the Measure group of filters.
+In order to measure the height of a subject using Single View Metrology, we will use the filter Measure 3D.
+It can be found in the Measure group of filters.
 Let’s load an image containing a subject we want to know the height of.

-Once we have dealt with distortion, go ahead and apply the Measure 3d filter to your chain.
+Once we have dealt with distortion, go ahead and apply the Measure 3D filter to your chain.
 For the main, we will work through the tabs of this filter in order.
 With the first three tabs, we will register the parallel lines for each spatial dimension (X,Y and Z) by drawing them in the image.
 For each dimension, all lines must be mutually parallel.
-In the example below, if there was a large box placed on the ground, for instance, it would be incorrect to register its lines in conjunction with the house’s, unless these two objects were mutually aligned.
+In the example below, it would be incorrect to register the lines of a large box placed on the ground in conjunction with the house’s.
+This is only true if these two objects were mutually aligned.

 The ruler tool will already be selected for you.
-All you have to do is to draw the lines (at least two per dimension) and press the U key on your keyboard (or the Add (U)) button on the filter settings after you have finished drawing each line.
+All you have to do is to draw the lines (at least two per dimension).
+Press the U key on your keyboard (or the Add (U)) button after you have finished drawing each line.
 The lines’ coordinates will populate the tab text box when registered, as shown below.

 Be accurate when drawing, ensuring lines are as long and separate as much as possible, as shown below.
 Remember, you have to be sure they are parallel in the real world.